-After being accepted into the MARB graduate program and enrolling, the next important step is forming the Student Advisory Committee (SAC).
-By the end of their first semester, students should form an SAC to guide them through their degree program.
-The composition and size of the committee should reflect the disciplinary scope of the student's graduate program and should be developed in consultation with the student's faculty advisor.
-The advisor(s) will serve as chair/cochair of the committee.
-The committee must be comprised of MARB graduate program faculty members plus one graduate faculty member outside of MARB who is employed by TAMU or TAMUG.
-A recognized scholar who is not affiliated with TAMUG or TAMU may serve as a Special Appointment or Adjunct Member of the Graduate Faculty following nomination and approval by the Chair of the MARB graduate program and the Graduate and Professional School (Grad School).
+By the end of their first semester, students should form an Student Advisory Committee (SAC) to guide them through their degree program.
+The composition and size of the committee should reflect the disciplinary scope of the student's graduate research program and should be developed in consultation with the student's faculty advisor.
+The advisor(s) will serve as chair/co-chair of the committee.
+The committee must be comprised of MARB graduate program faculty members plus one graduate faculty member outside of MARB.
+A recognized scholar who is not affiliated with TAMUG or TAMU may serve as a Special Appointment or Adjunct Member of the Graduate Faculty following nomination and approval by the Chair of the MARB IDP and the Graduate and Professional School (Grad School).
 To add Adjunct Members or Special Appointments, please contact the Staff Graduate Advisor.